sablier-labs/docs/docs/guides/lockup/examples/stream-management/05-transfer.md

 You may remember from the [NFT](/concepts/nft) guide that every Lockup stream is wrapped in an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token (NFT).
-One of the key benefits of this design is that the recipient of the stream has the ability to transfer the NFT to a different address, effectively redirecting the streaming of assets to that new address.
+One of the key benefits of this design is that the recipient of the stream has the ability to transfer the NFT to a different address, effectively redirecting the streaming of tokens to that new address.

 To transfer ownership of a stream, it is recommended to invoke the [`withdrawMaxAndTransfer`](/reference/lockup/contracts/abstracts/abstract.SablierLockupBase#withdrawmaxandtransfer)